nalej/docs/docs/applications/app_descriptors.md

 ### Using private images

-In order to access private images, the user should provide the credentials for downloading them.
+To access private images, the user should provide the credentials for downloading them.
 To use them, add the following options to the service descriptor:

 ```javascript
 {